JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 We use TensorFlow to create the Keras model.

-This model doesn’t have weights in its neurons, so we need to get them in somehow.
+This model doesn’t have the right weights in its neurons from the start, so we need to get them in somehow.

 That process is called training the model and for that we need a lot of different examples that we will create.

 The training is also done by TensorFlow.

-To teach it to recognize the pictures we want, we need a lot of example pictures.

 For each example picture we give, we also need to indicate to the training what the color is and what the percentage is.

-we let the training use about 80% of the example pictures to generate the weights and put them into the model.
+We let the training use about 80% of the example pictures to generate the weights and put them into the model.

 The other 20% of the sample pictures is used to validate the training result.